 Do you want to make a homemade salve for your chickens?
 If so, you’ll love this DIY chicken salve using calendula oil.

 Calendula oil is easy to add to a homemade salve recipe.
-And its medicinal properties provide quick relief and help heal minor cuts and abrasions on your birds and also for your humans.
+And its medicinal properties provide quick relief and help heal minor cuts and abrasions on your birds and on your humans too.

 How to Make Salve for Chickens with Calendula Oil